The Ones that Got Away

 Shortly after his visit, Tom sent Kate and me tickets to a private military air show at nearby Hanscom Field.
 It was my first outing with a Soligor 500mm mirror lens on my Canon AE-1.

 I spent much of the show learning to capture high-velocity aircraft with the long lens.
-The show’s unexpected climax came when a Stealth bomber blasted directly over us from behind a nearby hill.
-And I snagged one panning shot of its belly.
+Good thing too, because the show’s unexpected climax featured a Stealth bomber blasting directly over our heads from behind a nearby hill.
+And I snagged a panning shot of its belly.

-When Tom next visited, he looked at the prints and took that belly shot to show higher-ups “who might be able to explain something.”
+When Tom next visited, he looked at the prints and took that belly shot to show higher-ups “who might be able to explain something” that he “didn’t understand.”
 I never heard what he learned and haven’t asked.

 So technically, I lost that photo too.
 (But I still have the negative!)